Natural gas furnaces need enough space and airflow to run correctly.

 Request Expert Furnace Service

-Whether you need furnace replacement or annual maintenance in Lafayette, AC Sales can expertly handle your needs.
-Our highly trained technicians can repair any heating equipment model or brand.
+Whether you need furnace replacement or regular maintenance in Lafayette, AC Sales can expertly meet your needs.
+Our highly trained technicians can work on any furnace model or brand.